antimeme/ripple/apps/streya/data.md

 When present and truthy, this culture is rendered invisible to players.
 It can still be used for existing content.

+### generator: object{object}

+A collection of rules that can be used to generate names.

 ## backgrounds: object{object}